Stan Lazaridis

-Stan Lazaridis (born 16 August 1972) is an Australian former soccer player.
+Stan Lazaridis (born 16 August 1972) is an Australian former professional soccer player.
 He was predominantly a left winger though he was known to perform at left-back.
 He notably played for Birmingham City and West Ham United and made 58 official appearances for Australia and was in the Australian 2006 FIFA World Cup squad.

 In 2024, Lazaridis was appointed director of football at Perth Glory.